timoast/sctools/README.md

 ### Filter barcodes

-If you want to extract reads from a subset of cell barcodes, you can do so using the `sctools filterbarcodes` command.
+If you want to extract reads from a subset of cell barcodes, you can do so using the `sctools.py filterbarcodes` command.

 ```
 $ sctools.py filterbarcodes -h